datacommonsorg/website/gke/README.md

 - Open GCP console
 - Navigate to Apigee console
+- Click "Customize your setup" button
-- Click "Enable" button (wait ~1 hour to complete)
+- Follow steps, ensuring that apigee is configured to run in the same region as your GKE cluster (setup takes ~1 hour to complete)
 - Use the apigee console to create a new "Instance" in the same region as your GKE cluster.
 Ensure logging is enabled for the instance.
 - Use the apigee console to create a new "Environment Group" (navigate to "Environment" section the choose "Environment Group").
 Add applicable hostnames to the environment.
 - Use the apigee console to create a new "Environment" for the website named "website-environment" with pricing type "Intermediate".
 Associate this environment with the above instance.